-The Adeptia Integration Suite (AIS) is a comprehensive Application Integration and Enterprise Service Bus (ESB) software product that is designed to integrate any application with any data at any location.
-AIS is a proven product that has been recognized by leading analysts and experts, used by hundreds of companies in mission-critical initiatives.
-AIS combines a services-oriented architecture (SOA) with process orchestration to offer a powerful ESB application that quickly and easily automates data flows and connects applications both in the cloud and on-premises.
+Adeptia Connect is a comprehensive Application Integration and Enterprise Service Bus (ESB) software product that is designed to integrate any application with any data at any location.
+Adeptia Connect is a proven product that has been recognized by leading analysts and experts, used by hundreds of companies in mission-critical initiatives.
+Adeptia's solution combines a services-oriented architecture (SOA) with process orchestration to offer a powerful ESB application that quickly and easily automates data flows and connects applications both in the cloud and on-premises.

-Adeptia’s application integration software enables customers to rapidly complete application-specific integrations using a "configure, not code" approach.
+Adeptia’s ESB application integration software enables customers to rapidly complete application-specific integrations using a "configure, not code" approach.
 By using a wizard-driven approach and pre-configured templates, rather than starting from scratch with complex software tools and writing many lines of code, businesses complete business-critical projects in days rather than months.
+With the support of our ESB software, you can easily decrease the onboarding time by 80%.

-AIS provides a compelling new approach to application integration that focuses not just on the moving of data about — rather, AIS goes beyond that in seeking to automate the business processes around that integration step.
+Adeptia provides a compelling new approach to application integration that focuses not just on the moving of data about — rather, Adeptia goes beyond that in seeking to automate the business processes around that integration step.
 This approach, called “business process integration,” helps enterprises gain never-before seen efficiencies by automating key processes and removing manual or redundant steps.
-This approach is only possible because of the rich Business Process Management (BPM)-centric process orchestration and human workflow capabilities in the Adeptia Integration Suite, making AIS truly unique in the integration market.
+This approach is only possible because of the rich Business Process Management (BPM)-centric process orchestration and human workflow capabilities in the Adeptia's solution, making Adeptia Connect truly unique in the integration market.

-The Adeptia Integration Suite offers IT staff an easy and simple way to deliver highly complex process-based integration for business’ changing needs.
+Adeptia offers IT staff an easy and simple way to deliver highly complex process-based integration for business’ changing needs.
 This enterprise-class software allows companies to leverage the Internet by deploying extended enterprise processes that link partners, suppliers, and customers.
-Based on API, JAVA and XML technology, AIS combines powerful data transport functionality with comprehensive data mapping and transformation capabilities, making it perfectly suited for Enterprise Application Integration (EAI), Data Integration, and B2B integration scenarios
+Based on API, JAVA and XML technology, Adeptia's ESB software solution combines powerful data transport functionality with comprehensive data mapping and transformation capabilities, making it perfectly suited for Enterprise Application Integration (EAI), Data Integration, and B2B integration scenarios

 Data Mapper: a graphical tool that makes it easy to configure data transformation, mapping, validation, and cleansing rules to process information.
 Complex rules can be easily specified without writing any code.
 Data Mapper supports any-to-any mapping, meaning transformation rules can be applied where sources and targets are in different formats.
 This tool includes a library of functions that can be pre-created, then reused again and again.
 Data Mapper also has a "preview" capability to see the actual source and target data while the rules are being specified, enabling verification that the mapping rules are being defined correctly.